-The highest priority for the Panel's resources goes to responding to Code-regulated transactions as they occur.
+The highest priority for the Panel's resources goes to responding to Coderegulated transactions as they occur.
 Code-regulated transactions are monitored, and an important part of this occurs through the Panel executive reviewing Code-related documents in draft and giving informal assistance on how to comply with the Code.

 This practice, which began around 2005, has contributed to the reduction in formal hearing processes (see the graph below).
-The Panel aims for 100% compliance with the Code so that shareholders, especially small shareholders, are protected from unfair practices and all shareholders have a transparent and appropriate process under which they make decisions about Code-regulated transactions.
-The Panel measures the achievement of this impact by there being no Code-regulated documents required to be withdrawn under a section 32 enforcement action, due to non-compliance with the Code.
-A related measure is that no acquirer or Code company is required under a section 32 enforcement action to publish new or corrected information to shareholders.
-The Panel's view is that this impact is already achieved to a very high level.
-The graph below records it as a formal measure, beginning with the 2013 year.
+From 2015, the Panel extended this practice to applications for no objection statements in respect of schemes of arrangement under Part 15 of the Companies Act 1993.
+The Panel aims for 100% compliance with the Code and with the Panel's guidance on schemes of arrangement so that shareholders, especially small shareholders, are protected from unfair practices and all shareholders have a transparent and appropriate process under which they make decisions about Code-regulated transactions.

+The Panel measures the achievement of this impact in two ways.
+First, by there being no Code-regulated documents required to be withdrawn under a section 32 enforcement action, due to non-compliance with the Code.
+And secondly, by there being no scheme of arrangement for which the Panel had to object to at court where the scheme had received a no-objection statement from the Panel.
+In 2020/2021, no Code-regulated documents were required to be withdrawn due to non-compliance with the Code and the Panel did not appear at court to object to any scheme of arrangement that had received a no-objection statement from the Panel.

-Number of section 32 meetings and, from 2013, number of withdrawals of documents or publications of information - to 30 June
+Number of section 32 meetings